HIPAA Compliant E-Signatures: Healthcare Provider Guide (2026)

 - Proper legal language reviewed by your compliance team

-- Clear instructions for signers
+- Clear instructions for signers in plain language

 Step 4: Establish Signing Workflows